sg-peytrignet/NHSE-vaccinations-pipeline/README.md

 ## Project Description and Data Source

-Since the end December 2020, [NHS England](https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-vaccinations/) publishes weekly data on the number of COVID-19 vaccinations provided by the NHS in England.
+Since the end of December 2020, [NHS England](https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-vaccinations/) publishes weekly data on the number of COVID-19 vaccinations provided it has provided.
 The code here extracts the most recent data from the website and downloads those files in order to visualize key summary statistics.

 ## How does it work?